API Reference

 Bases:

-objectRadial line sampling interface estimator for sliced contact angle.
+objectRadial line sampling interface estimator for slicing contact angle.

 For each attitudinal angle beta the density is sampled along a ray emerging from the droplet geometric center.
 A simple tanh profile is fitted to obtain the interface position (“re”) which is then projected back to XZ plane.